Jenson Button: Karting career

 Button's father gave him a 50cc bike for his seventh birthday; he discarded it after half an hour because it lacked speed, which would have required his father to remove its restrictor, and he disliked his father's idea of progressing to the 80cc category.
-John talked to rallycross driver and Ripspeed car accessories owner Keith Ripp at an Earl's Court racing car show about his son; Kipp recommended the purchase of a Zip go-kart suited for the newly formed Cadets class for eight to twelve year-old karters for the young boy.
+John talked to rallycross driver and Ripspeed car accessories owner Keith Ripp at an Earl's Court racing car show about his son; Ripp recommended the purchase of a Zip go-kart suited for the newly formed Cadets class for eight to twelve year-old karters for the young boy.
 Button received the kart as a Christmas present in 1987 and he began karting at the Clay Pigeon Raceway in May 1988 aged eight following repeated questions by club members to his father on when Button would start racing.

 He was required to drive on slick tyres on a wet track because his father wanted him to learn car control on a sodden surface and taught him basic driving techniques by standing at a corner and pointing to where his son should brake.
 In 1989, aged nine, Button won the British Super Prix.
 Midway through the year, his father spoke to him about progressing to the club level since others noticed he was competitive, which Button was interested in.
 He won all 34 races of the 1991 British Cadet Kart Championship and the title with team Wright Karts.
 Afterwards Button told his father his objective was to compete in F1 and he was given a map to chart his progress in karting.
 The two agreed to give each other more autonomy and Button was mentored by mechanic Dave Spencer in moving from the Cadets to Juniors class.
 Spencer told him to be more aggressive and less smooth driving Junior karts because they have more power than a Cadet kart.
 Button was also required to manage the condition of his tyres to retain grip.